ChristopherCanfield/beverage-machine-simulation/README.md

 However, most useful programs are not small.
 Additionally, patterns are rarely used alone: typically, a medium-scale or larger program will use many of the design patterns that we have discussed, or will discuss in the later modules.
 A larger program also presents more opportunities to show the design principles that we have discussed, such as ensuring that our design is flexible, understandable, robust & reliable, and so forth.
 (See the module 1 section titled "Goals of Software Design" for more design goals that we work to achieve in our software.)

 For those reasons, I decided to take our assignment 1 specification, and create a program that is at a larger scale than what we have seen so far.
 I have incorporated a number of [design patterns](#Design-Patterns) that we have seen, or will soon see, as well as a few that we will only briefly touch on.

+The program has approximately 2,000 lines of code (lines of code is a notoriously bad metric, but it can be used to indicate scale), is heavily documented (aside from the GuiApp graphical UI implementation, which needs more documentation), and has nearly 100% test coverage in the core packages: `edu.bu.met.cs665.bev.controller` and `edu.bu.met.cs665.bev.hardware`.

 ## Compiling & Running